suinkangme/CodeJam2022/README.md

 - We learned how to work with the team and communicate with each other.
 Also, we learned how to think and use the skills need to be used to build a website.

 <h4>What's next for SchoolMate</h4>
-- The majority of work we did in the hackathon is front-end based, and we could not implement back-end work like saving students' information to the database because we ran out of time.
-So, We need to work on the database and also need think about how can we effectively give inspiration to students to make them study harder.
+- The majority of work we did in this hackathon is front-end based, and we could not implement back-end elements such as saving students' information to the database because we ran out of time.
+We need to work on implementing a database as well as think about how can we effectively motivate the students to study harder.

 <h4>Devpost</h4>
 https://devpost.com/software/schoolmate